code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/index.md

 <img src="/images/infographics/fit-800/diversity-courses-updated-05-23.png" class ="col-95">

 Code.org increases diversity in computer science by reaching students of all backgrounds where they are — at their skill-level, in their schools, and in ways that inspire them to keep learning.

-In Code.org classrooms, girls and underrepresented minorities together comprise a majority of students, just as they do in the population at large.
+For the second year in a row, underrepresented minorities make up 48% of students in our courses.
 Increasing diversity in computer science is foundational to our work, and <a href="/diversity">we encourage you to read more about our efforts</a>.

 <br />